wzhudev/reverse-linear-sync-engine/README.md

 ![](./imgs/meta-persistence.png)

-*Model persistence state.*
+_Model persistence state._

 Each model has a corresponding record in the `_meta` table.
 If the `persisted` field is set to `true`, it indicates that all instances of that model within the workspace have been loaded onto the client.

 ![](./imgs/meta-meta.png)

-*Database's metadata*
+_Database's metadata_

 The database's metadata fields includes:

 1. `lastSyncId`.

 ---

 **`lastSyncId`** is a critical concept in LSE, so allow me to introduce it here.
 You might find that it ties into concepts like transactions and delta packets, which we will explore in greater detail in the later chapters.
-It’s perfectly fine if you don’t fully grasp this part right now.
+It's perfectly fine if you don't fully grasp this part right now.
 Keep reading and refer back to this section after you've covered the upcoming chapters—everything will come together.

 Linear is often regarded as a benchmark for [local-first software](https://www.inkandswitch.com/local-first/).
 Unlike most mainstream local-first applications that use CRDTs, Linear's collaboration model aligns more closely with OT, as it relies on a centralized server to establish the order of all transactions.
 Within the LSE framework, all transactions sent by clients follow a [total order](https://en.wikipedia.org/wiki/Total_order), whereas CRDTs typically require only a [partial order](https://en.wikipedia.org/wiki/Partially_ordered_set).
 This total order is represented by the `lastSyncId`.